 An enchanting chamber music and dance work about a child whose toys come to life, Zaubernacht is Kurt Weill's earliest work for the stage.
-This production by the KCO at the Museum of Jewish Heritage in Lower Manhattan will be the first in New York City using Weill's long-lost, original orchestrations since Zaubernacht's American premiere in 1925!
-A one-act pantomime for an instrumental ensemble of nine and a troupe of dancers, Zaubernacht will appeal to both young and adult audiences.
-For these three performances- two on weekday evenings and one on Sunday afternoon especially for children- the KCO will be collaborating with the innovative choreographer Jody Oberfelder, who will create original characters based on Weill's dynamic score.
+This production by the KCO in collaboration with Jody Oberfelder Projects, at the Museum of Jewish Heritage in Lower Manhattan, was the first in New York City using Weill's long-lost, original orchestrations since Zaubernacht's American premiere in 1925!
+A one-act performance for an instrumental ensemble of nine and a troupe of dancers, Zaubernacht appealed to both young and adult audiences.
+For these three performances--two on weekday evenings and one on Sunday afternoon especially for children--the KCO collaborated with the innovative choreographer Jody Oberfelder, who created original characters based on Weill's dynamic score.